 I’ll tell you what doesn’t drive me: money.
 I could be earning passive income on this website by implementing ads, affiliate links, and sponsorships, but I choose not to.
-The reason I waive any potential revenue on this website is for the simple reason that I write these essays for myself and for my family.
+The simple reason for this is that I write these essays for myself and for my family.
 I write for myself because I want to learn more about things (teaching and doing are the best ways to learn) and sometimes I just want to remember something important, so I write it down.

-I make these essays public so that not only my family and I can benefit, but also you, a go-getter, a curious learner, can perhaps find inspiration, ideas, or something else that is good from reading these.
+I make these essays public so that not only my family and I can benefit, but also you, a go-getter, and a curious learner can perhaps find inspiration, ideas, or something else that is good from reading these.

 How I Write

 “My aim is to put down on paper what I see and what I feel in the best and simplest way.” – Ernest Hemingway